ThatOneCalculator/redmibook-pro-15s-acpi-sleep-listener/README.md

 # Redmibook Pro 15S ACPI sleep listener
 Fixes suspend-on-lid-close with the Redmibook Pro 15S

+NEW: can also be just a lid-close listener with `lid_event_command.rs`

 Tested on BIOS versions:
 - `RMACZ5B0P0505`
 - `RMACZ5B0P0909`